eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

   * remove dashboard feedback links (global temperatures, and maybe others).
 * Dashboard docs
   * Review and update of [Third party dashboards ...](refs-otherapps.md), including reference to the spreadsheet indicated on the top of that page.
   * The [teaching with ...](tut-teachwith-dashboards.md) page needs updating.
-Include a framework (maybe a template) for use.
+    * Include a framework (maybe a template) for use.
 E.g. activity components such as "fosters questioning", "provides meaningful context", include anticipated time to complete, game-ify? etc.
+    * reference "Fidelity of Implementation" when discussing dashboards, JNBs, questioning strategies (PrairieLearn, etc.), Open Ed.
+Resources, and so on.
+Google it for refs.
+[Here is one from 2017](https://www.lifescied.org/doi/10.1187/cbe.16-03-0113).
   * need a clear statement of responsibility - from Philippe?
 Compstaff?
 And where are documentation, and what permissions are needed?
   * maintenance commitment? add a note to dashboards page to contact help desk with problems?
 * List candidates for OER, especially via SERC.
 Note they review but it takes time.
-* Review and update of [teaching with Jupyter NBs](tut-teachwith-jnbs.md).
+First review https://oer.open.ubc.ca/ for ways this collection can be used.
 * Servers and hubs: move, rename & rewrite; it's not really a how-to since we & others are still iterating towards optimal choices.
 It needs to be more like "lessons learned".
 * [automating assessments](openassessment.md): not yet complete
 * The [faculty training](facultydev.md) page needs work.
 The perspective is training as a project outcome.